Sindhuanand233672/TaskManager/README.md

 ## How It Works

-- Task state lives in `App.jsx` and is passed down to `Taskform`, `Tasklist`, and `Progresstracker` as props.
-- Every task is an object: `{ text, priority, category, completed }`.
+- Each task is stored as an object: `{ text, priority, category, completed }`.
-- Tasks persist across page reloads via `localStorage`.
+- `App.jsx` owns the `tasks` array and passes `addTask`, `updateTask`, and `deleteTask` down as props.
+- `tasks` is synced to `localStorage` on every change via `useEffect`, so the list survives a page reload.
-- Theme state toggles a `data-theme` attribute on `<body>`, which switches the CSS custom properties defined in `App.css`.
+- Theme state (`"blue"` or `"pink"`) is stored in `App.jsx` and applied by setting a `data-theme` attribute on `<body>`; `App.css` swaps CSS custom properties based on that attribute.
+Theme always starts as `"blue"` on load.
-- Confetti fires via `canvas-confetti` whenever a task's `completed` flag flips from `false` to `true`.
+- In `Tasklist.jsx`, `toggleComplete` flips a task's `completed` flag and calls `confetti()` only on the incomplete → complete transition (not on undo).

-## Roadmap
+## Known Limitations

-- [ ] Task editing (currently only add/complete/delete are supported)
+- No task editing after creation — only add, complete/undo, and delete are supported
-- [ ] Due dates and reminders
-- [ ] Drag-and-drop task reordering
-- [ ] Filter/sort by priority or category
+- No due dates, reminders, or sorting/filtering by priority or category yet
+- Tasks are stored per-browser via `localStorage`; there's no backend or cross-device sync

 ## Contributing

-Contributions are welcome.
-Please open an issue to discuss any significant changes before submitting a pull request.
+Issues and pull requests are welcome.
+Please open an issue first to discuss any significant change.

 ## License

 This project is licensed under the [MIT License](LICENSE).